C0mputery/SelfSufficient/README.md

 # Special Thanks
 - [Anthony Stainton](https://github.com/ItzRock): Tech Support Help!
 Would not have been able to finish this if I had to help every person in the, in addition they made an excellent tutorial video.
 - [Bobbie](https://github.com/legoandmars/Virality): Original idea for syncing AppID's over the Steam Lobby.

+# FAQ
+- Does everybody need the config or just the host?
+  - Only the host needs the config.

+- What does OperationResponse 230 mean?
+  - No clue, just make a new AppId when it happnes.

+# If You are on [ThunderStore](https://thunderstore.io/c/content-warning/p/Computery/Self_Sufficient/) go to [GitHub](https://github.com/C0mputery/SelfSufficient) to see a more upto date FAQ.